Sinch24/Customer-Sales-Power-BI-Dashboard/README.md

+💡 Key Visuals in the Dashboard:

+KPI Card - Total Sales
+ Sales Performance (Line Chart)
+ Visualizes sales trends over the years (2020, 2021, 2022).
+ Clearly shows exponential growth.

+Total Sales by Continent (Bar Chart)
+ Sales split by region:
+ North America: $9.0M
+ Australia: $5.1M
+ Europe: $3.2M

+Total Margin% by Product Category (Bar Chart)
+ Compares margin across:
+  Accessories
+  Bikes
+  Clothing

+Filters Panel
+ Continent: View regional-specific data.
+ Year: Drill into a specific time period.

+🧭 How to Navigate the Report

+Use Filters on the Right:
+ Select a Continent to view data from a specific region.
+ Choose a Year to focus on yearly performance.

+Hover on Visuals:
+ Tooltips show exact values and margins.
+ Use hover actions to explore trends in more detail.

+Interactive Visuals:
+ Click on bars in the chart to cross-filter other visuals and drill through.
+ Useful for drilling down into specific categories or regions.

 ## 📌 Project Overview

 As part of the course, I completed a **capstone Power BI project** simulating a real-world analytics scenario for a retail company.
 This involved building an interactive, end-to-end BI solution using multiple datasets.